Morlabs/Contributions/README.md

 # Contribution Guidelines

+# Introduction

+Welcome to Mor Labs!
+This guide is designed to help you navigate through the contribution process, whether you're looking to complete a single task or take on a recurring role.
+By leveraging your unique skills and interests, you can significantly impact our progress and innovation in the DeAI revolution.
+Here, you'll find everything you need to identify opportunities, submit contributions, and understand the rewards process.

 ## How to Contribute

 ### Step 1: Identifying Contribution Opportunities

-At Mor Labs, contributions are the backbone of our progress and innovation.
-Whether it’s through code submissions, enhancing documentation, proposing new Morpheus Request for Comments (MRCs), or supporting Mor Labs operations, your contribution is invaluable.
-We encourage you to leverage your unique skills and interests to contribute in ways you find most impactful.

-#### Types of Contributions:
+At Mor Labs, your contributions are crucial to our development and growth.
+You can contribute through:

-- [Single Task](https://github.com/Morlabs/Contributions/blob/main/single_tasks.md): Defined projects or tasks with a specific goal in mind.
+- **Single Task Contributions:** Defined projects or tasks with a specific goal.
-- [Recurring tasks](https://github.com/Morlabs/Contributions/blob/main/recurring_tasks): Ongoing responsibilities or roles that require continuous attention.
+- **Recurring Task Contributions:** Ongoing responsibilities requiring continuous attention.

-Your contributions can either be predefined tasks listed on platforms like Morpheus Dework, within Morpheus GitHub repositories, or self-initiated projects that you believe will add value to Mor Labs.
+Look for opportunities on platforms like Morpheus Dework, within our GitHub repositories, or initiate projects that align with our objectives.

 ### Step 2: Contribution Submission Process

-The ethos of Mor Labs centers around contribution and reward: deliver value first and receive recognition and rewards based on the impact of your work.

-#### Required Submission Details:
+To submit a contribution, include the following details:

-- Contribution Type: Specify whether it’s a single or recurring task.
+- **Contribution Type:** Single or recurring task.
-- Ethereum/Wallet Address: For receiving your rewards (if you’re working with multiple others on a specific project, include the multisig address)
+- **Ethereum/Wallet Address:** For reward reception.
+Include multisig if applicable.
-- Relevant Links: Include links to any issues, tasks, or responsibilities your contribution addresses alongside the link to your actual contribution.
+- **Relevant Links:** Any pertinent issues, tasks, or your contribution link.
-- Expected Value: Denominate the value of your contribution in USD (or the monthly recurring value if it's a Recurring Task).
+- **Expected Value:** In USD.
+For recurring tasks, indicate monthly value.
-- Contribution Description: Detail the nature and impact of your contribution.
+- **Contribution Description:** Detail the impact and nature of your work.

-Before submitting, review existing tasks to ensure your contribution is unique or offers additional value over existing solutions.
-If it’s not unique or is a duplicate of a prior or ongoing 3rd party contribution, you can still make the contribution but should be mindful of the increased competition.
-This competitive aspect ensures the highest quality contributions are recognized and rewarded.
+Ensure your contribution is unique or adds value beyond existing solutions.
+The competitive nature of our system promotes quality and innovation.

 ### Step 3: Rewarding Contributions

-Upon submission, include your expected USD value for the contribution.
-The Contribution Review Guild (CRG) will assess each submission, determining the reward based on its value to Mor Labs.
-Rewards may vary significantly from the expected value, reflecting the CRG’s assessment of the contribution's impact.
+Submit your contribution along with the expected USD value.
+The Contribution Review Guild (CRG) will determine the reward based on its impact, which may vary from your expectations.

-Note: The CRG, due to the volume of submissions, may not provide individual feedback for each contribution but reserves the right to do so at their discretion.

 ## Governance and Fairness

-Mor Labs is committed to decentralized decision-making, utilizing Hats Protocol for governance.
-This ensures the community plays a crucial role in guiding the project’s direction, enhancing transparency and accountability.
+Our governance is driven by the Hats Protocol, ensuring community-led decision-making.
+This enhances transparency and accountability across Mor Labs.

-### Conflict Resolution
+## Conflict Resolution

-In the event of disputes, particularly regarding CRG decisions, the Arbitration Guild (AG) offers a structured resolution process.
-AG members, adhering to the Mor Labs DAO Constitution, ensure decisions align with community interests and project longevity.
+For disputes, especially regarding CRG decisions, the Arbitration Guild (AG) provides a structured resolution process, aligning with the Mor Labs DAO Constitution and community interests.

-## Making Your Contribution Count

-At Mor Labs, we strive for a collaborative, transparent, and rewarding environment.
-Your contributions not only drive innovation but also shape the future of our project.
-By following this guide, you’ll help ensure that your efforts align with our goals and standards, maximizing the impact and recognition of your work.

-Let’s work on the DeAI revolution together!
+## Recurring Task Applications

+For those interested in recurring tasks, more thorough vetting is required due to their ongoing nature.

+### Application Process

+- **Review Available Positions:** Check `recurring_task_positions.md` for approved roles.
+- **Fill Out the Application Template:** Copy and complete the Recurring Task Application Template with your details.
+- **Submit Your Application:** Create a pull request for review.
+If accepted, it will be merged.